Announcing the Leadership Council for the 2016 Classy Awards

-We’re proud to announce one of the most incredible components of this year’s Collaborative + Classy Awards, our esteemed Leadership Council and judges of the 10 Classy Award Winners.
+We’re proud to announce one of the most incredible components of the 2016 Collaborative and Classy Awards, our esteemed Leadership Council and judges of the 10 Classy Award Winners.
 The Leadership Council consists of 110 thought leaders who collectively represent eight different organizational backgrounds.
 From members of foundations to power players in the media, the Leadership Council represents the full spectrum of the social sector.
 Their collective knowledge makes the Classy Award a distinction truly unlike any other.

-Of the entire Leadership Council, 10 of the members are Fellows.
-Fellows will work with the Collaborative team to gain expertise in their respective sectors of interest and then apply their newfound knowledge, unique perspective, and creativity as a voting member of the Leadership Council.
+Of the entire Leadership Council, 10 of the members were Fellows.
+Fellows worked with the Collaborative team to gain expertise in their respective sectors of interest and then apply their newfound knowledge, unique perspective, and creativity as a voting member of the Leadership Council.
 Be on the lookout for more on this group to come.

-In addition to evaluating the Classy Awards nominations, many members of the Leadership Council will also participate in keynote addresses, panel discussions, product showcases and demonstrations, curated debates, breakout sessions, and networking opportunities during the Collaborative event in June.
+In addition to evaluating the Classy Awards nominations, many members of the Leadership Council also participated in keynote addresses, panel discussions, product showcases and demonstrations, curated debates, breakout sessions, and networking opportunities during the Collaborative event in June.

-Check out some of the most innovative leaders from academia, the media, the public and private sectors, and more who will take their seat on the panel.
+Check out some of the most innovative leaders from academia, the media, the public and private sectors, and more who took their seat on the panel.

 Executive Director, Beeck Center for Social Impact & Innovation at Georgetown University